 The Islesford Historical Cruise, a two and half hour cruise, travels to Little Cranberry Island for a visit to the Islesford Historical Museum.
 The cruise also explores the Somes Sound's scenic fjords, searching for wildlife along the route and the connections between the sea and people.
 The longest of the ranger-narrated boat cruises is the Baker Island Cruise that lasts four and a half hours.
 During this cruise, visitors will discover a remote, ocean-sculpted island that few visitors have ever seen.
 Guests will get the chance to explore the unique cultural and natural history of the island during a moderate hike led by a park ranger.

 Another activity available while visiting Acadia National Park is tidepooling.
-Visitors can choose either self-guided tidepooling or ranger programs.
+You can choose self-guided tidepooling or ranger programs.
 For self-guided tidepooling, visitors can visit Bar Island Sand Bar, which is a great spot for young children.

 The area can be reached from Bridge Street for around one and a half hours on either side of low tide.
 Another good tidepooling area is Wonderland and Ship Harbor, located on Mount Desert Island's west side.
 Ranger tidepooling programs are offered in Acadia National Park from June to October.
 Visitors should check a tide chart before heading out on their own to the intertidal zone.
 The most ideal times for tidepooling are the "spring" tides, the extreme low tides of the new and full moons.